madhaviith/effect-of-autogenic-Ia-excitatroy-feedback-on-the-ankle/README.md

 ## This package contains two folders:
 __________________________________

-1. **interaction_maps** folder contains codes related to autogeneration of ipslilateral lumbosacral spinal connectome and also generates spinal based **muscle-muscle interactions** maps in **figure 5** of the manuscript.
+1. **interaction_maps** folder contains codes related to autogeneration of ipslilateral lumbosacral spinal connectome and also generates spinal based **muscle-muscle interactions** maps shown in **figure 5** of the manuscript.
 __________________________________

 2. **Ia_excitatory** folder contains open_loop and close_loop folders to carryout the simulation that demonstrates the **effect of autogenic Ia feeedback on the ongoing ankle** and mainly generates graphs presented in **figure 6 and 7** of the manuscript.